 Recitation: "The conclusion is very short, just a single page.
 Let us turn to page 319.
 Who will volunteer to read it aloud?" . . . [after the recitation] . . .
-Now that we are at the end of the book, let us pause for a moment of silence to reflect on whether and how our felt experience of Christian faith and our walk with God may have shifted over the course of reading this book. . . . [pause] . . .
-Would anyone who has experienced a profound shift be willing to speak of it?
+Now that we are at the end of the book, let us pause for a moment of silence to reflect on whether and how our felt experience of our lives and our sense of the divine and the Universe may have shifted over the course of reading this book. . . . [pause] Would anyone who has experienced a profound shift be willing to speak of it?